Travel Preparation & Arrival

 - Card numbers and emergency assistance numbers – leave one copy at home and take one with you, separate from the cards

 - Plan with family at home for emergencies – can money be deposited in an account at home that you can access overseas?

 - Know how you will be billed for and paying for room and board in your host country

 - Complete and submit Pre-departure documents (Petition to Enroll at Another Institution (PEAI) form, Waiver of Liability form, Emergency Contact Info and all post-decision Questionnaires and Material Items on your Terra Dotta Application, Leave of Absence Form, proof of overseas insurance, etc.)

-- Bring a list of important USF contacts such as Student Enrollment Services, your major department advisor, Dean’s office, Financial Aid, Office of Residence Life, Center for Global Education, and Public Safety.
+- Bring a list of important USF contacts such as Student Enrollment Services, your major department advisor, Dean’s office, Financial Aid, Student Housing and Residential Education (SHaRE), Center for Global Education, and Public Safety.

-- Inform exchange student coordinator at host university of any pre-existing conditions which may affect your participation at some point or which may be critical to know if you are ill/injured and unable to speak for yourself.
+- Inform study abroad coordinator at host university of any pre-existing conditions which may affect your participation at some point or which may be critical to know if you are ill/injured and unable to speak for yourself.

 - Health insurance card – leave a copy at home and bring the original with you.
 Know how payment/reimbursement works if treated overseas and what documentation you need to bring back.